 Nauru Program Conditions

-The amount of the donation depends on the family size.
-Applications are accepted from couples with children of any age, elderly parents, and siblings of each spouse.
+Applications are accepted from couples with children of any age, parents, grandparents and siblings of each spouse.

 Citizenship can be granted to an investor over 18 years old, who has a legally earned income and no criminal record.